-The California Municipal Trust and Strategic Trust, and therefore the unitholders of the trusts. will also indirectly bear the expenses of the underlying Closed-End Funds.
-While the trust will not pay these expenses directly out of its assets, these expenses are shown under "Annual Fund Operating Expenses of the Trust" in the "Fees and Expenses" section of the prospectus to illustrate the impact of these expenses.
+Your trust, and therefore the unitholders of your trust, will also indirectly bear the expenses of the underlying Closed-End Funds.
+While your trust will not pay these expenses directly out of its assets, these expenses are shown under "Annual Fund Operating Expenses of the Trust" in the "Fees and Expenses" section of the prospectus to illustrate the impact of these expenses.
 Please note that the sponsor or an affiliate may be engaged as a service provider to certain Closed-End Funds held by your trust and therefore certain fees paid by your trust to such Closed-End Funds will be paid to the sponsor or an affiliate for its services to such Closed-End Funds.